 - Probiotics to Boost Nitric Oxide Production

 Root vegetables and leafy green vegetables contain nitrates.
 Microflora in the digestive system consume these nitrates and can convert them directly into Nitric Oxide.
-Of course, in order to faciliate an optimal gut flora, you need to take steps to improve the environment in your digestive tract.
+Of course, to facilitate an optimal gut flora, you need to take steps to improve the environment in your digestive tract.
 One way to do that is to eat probiotic and prebiotic foods which allow good bacteria to propagate.
-The second component is to reduce your reliance on foods which encourage unhealthy bacteria to propagate, such as simple carbohydrates, sugar, and highly processed foods
+The second component is to reduce your reliance on foods which encourage unhealthy bacteria to reproduce, such as simple carbohydrates, sugar, and highly processed foods

 Other Benefits of Healthy Nitric Oxide Levels